 Below we have highlighted a number of policies that are either currently, or recently been, under review.
 Click on the tiles for more information.

-The NSW government has been working towards developing a new State Environmental Planning Policy (SEPP) for the protection and management of our natural environment.
-These areas are important to communities in delivering opportunities for physical health, economic security and cultural identity.
-SEPP is now under consideration.
+The NSW government has been working towards developing a new State Environmental Planning Policy for the protection of our natural environment.

 The Mining SEPP aims to manage and sustainably develop these resources for the social and economic benefit of the community.<br />

 The repeal of operational SEPPs commenced on 1 February 2020.
 The change helps simplify and modernise the planning system by removing duplicated, redundant and outdated planning controls.

-An amendment to the State Environmental Planning Policy (State and Regional Development) 2011 is proposed for the development of government-owned land adjoining the Sydney Metro Northwest corridor.
+An amendment to the SRD SEPP is proposed for the development of government-owned land adjoining the Sydney Metro Northwest corridor.